Placekey/snowflake-external-function/README.md

 ### Using the External Function Within a Procedure

-- To query Placekeys for more than 1,000 rows,  use a precedure.
+- To query Placekeys for more than 1,000 rows,  use a procedure.
 Create a table to map the column names in your table to the Placekey API fields:

     ```
     CREATE OR REPLACE TABLE test_lookup (